bjmyers/prtp/docs/sources.rst

 A ConvergingBeam2 is a Source which generates a rectangular beam that converges in the x and the y dimensions.
 In addition to num, z, wave, and order, ConvergingBeam2 takes the following arguments:

 * zset - This parameter descibes the convergence of the beam in the z-dimension.
 A Source defined with zset = 1m will priduce rays with an initial z-position of 1m, but they will converge at z=0.
 The z argument in this case will translate the initial rays up or down from zset if it is specified.
 For example, if zset = 1m and z=.1m, the rays will start at z=1.1m and converge at z=0.1m.
-   * zset must be in units of length, see the section on astropy units
+   * zset must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * xmin - The minimum extent of the beam in the x-direction, defaults to 0 mm
-   * xmin must be in units of length, see the section on astropy units
+   * xmin must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * xmax - The maximum extent of the beam in the x-direction, defaults to 1 mm
-   * xmax must be in units of length, see the section on astropy units
+   * xmax must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * ymin - The minimum extent of the beam in the y-direction, defaults to 0 mm
-   * ymin must be in units of length, see the section on astropy units
+   * ymin must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * ymax - The maximum extent of the beam in the y-direction, defaults to 1 mm
-   * ymax must be in units of length, see the section on astropy units
+   * ymax must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * lscat - The scatter in the angular convergence, defaults to 0 arcsec
-   * lscat must be in units of angle, see the section on astropy units
+   * lscat must be in units of angle, see the section on :ref:`Astropy Units <units-top>`

 Example: